SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie puts her hoof around Rarity, pulling her close.

-_We can do this, together, _Rarity thought as she loosened up and smiled in the embrace.
+*We can do this, together*, Rarity thought as she loosened up and smiled in the embrace.

 Pinkie whispers, “are you okay?
 We don't have to do this if you don't want to.”